 Writing Contest Themes

-Creative writing competitions often have a theme.
-This can be an image, a quote or genre within which your writing must fall or relate to.
+Creative writing competitions often have a central theme.
+Understand the importance of aligning your story with contest themes.
+Whether it’s an image, quote, or genre requirement, master the art of incorporating the theme into your narrative for a competitive edge.
 If you aren’t sure whether your story fits the theme, then have a look at previous winner’s stories.
 If it asks for a horror story, ensure you have written a horror story, and so on.
 Make the contest theme central to your story and you will have a better chance to win a writing contest.

 Know the difference between a literature contest and a writing competition.